top of page

 Guidelines

-Written work should be in 12-point font Times New Roman, single spaced, with each piece beginning on its own page.
-We will accept up to 3,000 words of prose or 6 pages of poetry.
+Written work should be in 12-point font Times New Roman, single spaced for poetry and double spaced for prose, with each piece beginning on its own page.
+We will accept either up to 3,500 words of prose or 6 pages of poetry per entry.
 Two entries max.
 Art submissions may be up to six images.
-For art, please upload hi-resolution files.
+For art, please upload high-resolution files (300 dpi).

 How